-Professional Color Meaning Focus jargon Technical focus Orange A technical Technical blocks are designed for clients to on the rowing exercise with a understand what good posture is, what machine technical focus rhythm does, how the rowing motion is for the group built and which muscles to feel during the rowing motion.
+Professional jargon Color Meaning Focus Technical focus on the rowing machine Orange A technical exercise with a technical focus for the group Technical blocks are designed for clients to understand what good posture is, what rhythm does, how the rowing motion is built and which muscles to feel during the rowing motion.
 The following technical exercises are described below.
-Ground exercises Blue The focus is on Here, we do ground exercises with the rowing dumbbells, kettlebells, weighted balls, machine elastics or body weight.
-Intensity Red The focus is on Here, we focus on speed, rhythm and power, rhythm power.
-We work heavy and light and intervals resistance.
+Ground exercises Blue The focus is on the rowing machine Here, we do ground exercises with dumbbells, kettlebells, weighted balls, elastics or body weight.

+Intensity Red The focus is on power, rhythm and intervals Here, we focus on speed, rhythm and power.
+We work heavy and light resistance. ----------- ----- --- --